What is the Mentor-Mentee Program?

 Visit with a M&M Student-Mentee

-Visit with any of the student-mentees who have participated or are now participating in the Program.
+Interested students may also be able to visit with student-mentees who have participated or are now participating in the program.
 See Project History

 Are M&M Projects Competitive?